 7. Wash Hair With Tepid Water

-Never use scalding, hot water to wash your child’s hair.
-It’s dangerous as it can burn the skin on their face, damage the hair’s quality and the scalp’s skin.
+Never use scalding, or hot water to wash your child’s hair.
+It’s dangerous as it can burn the skin on the face, and damage the hair’s quality and the scalp’s skin.
 Remember that your child’s skin is far more sensitive than your own, so stick to warm or tepid water when it comes to bathing.

 How to Handle Common Hair Issues

 It’s no secret that kids are prone to numerous hair accidents.
 Some may not always be “by accident”, but rather the result of curiosity, playtime, and experimentation.
 Welcome to parenthood!
 Here’s how to deal with common hair mishaps: